ksator/junos-automation-with-stackstorm/README.md

 napalm source code: https://github.com/napalm-automation/napalm
 napalm doc: https://napalm.readthedocs.io/en/latest/index.html

-It is not require to install NAPALM in order to use the napalm pack (the ST2 integration pack for NAPALM):
+It is not required to install NAPALM in order to use the napalm pack (the ST2 integration pack for NAPALM):
 ```
 $ pip list | grep napalm
 $